 I love having lived in so many places across the US not just for the friends, but for all the ways it’s allowed me to experience different styles of training!

-In Florida, I battled the humidity and I was very interested to see what it would be like to truly live and train at altitude, rather than simply swinging through on a random weekend.My first experience running at altitude was during a trip to Snowbird, Utah which was rough, also followed by a rough run at 8,000 feet in Park City…but then I miraculously busted out a 20 mile run in Boulder one trip!
+In Florida, I battled the humidity and regularly ran in hot weather, so was very interested to see what it would be like to truly live and train at altitude, rather than simply swinging through on a random weekend.My first experience running at altitude was during a trip to Snowbird, Utah which was rough, also followed by a rough run at 8,000 feet in Park City…but then I miraculously busted out a 20 mile run in Boulder one trip!

 Ahh the key there is a good 2500 feet difference!